VCurry20/PDARandomData/README.md

 ***

-If you do not either have the space on your device for this full Python download Install or are perhaps reviewing this Repository as a starting point for Python and Jupyter Notebookes, I have also included below the details to access the notebooks without downloading Anaconda.
+If you do not either have the space on your device for this full Python download Install or are perhaps reviewing this Repository as a starting point for Python and Jupyter notebooks, I have also included below the details to access the notebooks without downloading Anaconda.

 ***